LEARN FROM THE LEADERS IN B2B SALES

 Positive consequences

-In the study, we compared the sales organization of frontrunners with the rest of the research group and this shows, for example, that it is much more agile and flexible.
-There is a culture that continuously focuses on change and improvement.
 This adaptive capacity is not only the starting point for the sales team, it is also the accelerator.
-To keep up with the strong change in B2B sales, you will, like the leaders, have to develop a clear sales strategy with an important role for the online part of the purchasing process.
+To keep pace with the significant change in B2B sales, you will need to outline a clear sales strategy, just like the frontrunners, with a key role for the online part of the buying process.

 'In the leading group, marketing and sales work together more intensively'